apache/incubator-weex/doc/references/styles/text-decoration.md

 ## Compares with CSS Standard

+* Some standard values like `overline` are not supported.
 * The effect not apply to all elements, just `<text>` and `<input>`.
 In another way, it's not inherited.

 ## Example